LucasAMartin/Movies-Matchmaker/README.md

 # Movies-Matchmaker

-Movie Matchmaker is a web application that helps you find your perfect movie match.
+Movies Matchmaker is a web application that helps you find your perfect movie match.
 Built with a Python/Quart backend and a front end using CSS, HTML, and JavaScript, our app offers a modern and user-friendly interface for discovering new movies.

 ## Features